 \subsection{Glucose Dynamics Simulation}

-The open source version of the UVA/Padova T1D glucose dynamics model was used for training and evaluation in this work \cite{Xie2018SimglucoseV0.2.1}.
+The UVA/Padova T1D glucose dynamics model was used to generate data in this work, as it allowed control over the size and quality of the training dataset \cite{Xie2018SimglucoseV0.2.1}.
+In addition, to providing a rigorous platform for evaluating the developed control algorithms without relying on unverified offline evaluation methods.
 This software simulates the human metabolic system using dietary models of glucose-insulin kinetics and is designed as a substitute for pre-clinical trials in the development and testing of T1D control algorithms \cite{DallaMan2014TheFeatures}.
 The simulator can model a cohort of 30 virtual patients (10 children, 10 adolescents and 10 adults) and their individualised responses to meal carbohydrates, basal/bolus insulin dosing and interaction with CGM/pump devices.
-For the purpose of this study, all virtual patients utilised a Dexcom CGM with a three-minute sampling rate joined to an Insulet pump device.
-Basal doses were controlled by the RL/PID agent with bolusing administered using the following controller \cite{Schmidt2014BolusCalculators}:
+For the purpose of this study, all virtual patients utilised a CGM with a three-minute sampling rate joined to a pump device.
+This sampling rate is the default for the simulator and is within the range of real-world systems (1 to 15 minutes) \cite{Bergenstal2018UnderstandingData}.
+Few physiological processes and events relevant to T1D management occur over timeframes shorter than the CGM sampling rate, therefore control algorithms should perform comparably across the realistic range.
+Continuously valued basal insulin doses were selected by the RL/PID agent with bolusing administered using the following controller \cite{Schmidt2014BolusCalculators}:

-where \(g_{\text{target}} =\) 144 mg/dl is the target blood glucose level and corresponds to the greatest reward in the Magni risk function.
-In addition, \(CF\) and \(CR\) are patient-specific parameters and were chosen from Fox et al. \cite{Fox2020DeepControl}.
+where \(g_{\text{target}} =\) 144 mg/dl is the target blood glucose level and corresponds to the greatest reward in the Magni risk function, where the probability of high and low blood glucose events are at a minimum \cite{Magni2007ModelTrial}.
+In addition, \(CF\) and \(CR\) are patient-specific parameters and were chosen from Fox et al. \cite{Fox2020DeepControlb}.
 Three meals and three snack events were included in the simulator with the time and quantity of carbohydrate ingestion for each event being modelled by a normal distribution.